samuel-2004/AgileWebDevCITS3403/README.md

-# New Home
+# NewHome
-This web application for a "buy nothing" page.
+This is a web application for a "buy nothing" page.
 Users can submit items they wish to give away to others.
 They can also see what items others have posted to the website and make a request for them.
-This readme will be updated later.

 # Team Members
 Student Number | Student Name | GitHub Username